top of page

 RPSS, Part 3: Unique Therapies

-Repetitive Peripheral Somatosensory Stimulation (RPSS) is used at Innova Brain to promote neural integration throughout the brain.
+Repetitive Peripheral Somatosensory Stimulation (RPSS) is used at Plasticity Brain Centers to promote neural integration throughout the brain.
 This modality is a form of electrical impulse that stimulates the superficial nerves close to the skin.
 This form of electrical nerve stimulation feels like a minor tingle on the skin and the treating intensity level is not painful.

 Our doctors apply the mild stimulation to the nerves of the face, arm or leg.
 This stimulation triggers activity of the sensory nerves that is carried to the brain and additionally produces a motor/movement response.
 The sensory nerves carry the signal to the parietal (somatosensory) cortex where the brain unravels the signal to tell you precisely where the stimulation was applied, what type of stimulation it was, and other elements related to the stimulus.
 The parietal cortex then sends messages to the frontal (motor/muscle activating cortex).
 This can be interpreted as a priming stimulation for movement generated by the frontal lobe in concert with the cerebellum and other brain structures.